Layer8Err/WSL2setup/README.md

 # WSL2setup

-Quickly get up and running with WSL2 on Windows 10 Build 2004.
+This script allows you to quickly get up and running with WSL2 on Windows 10 Build 2004.
-Install various Linux distros.
+This script allows allows for easy install of various Linux distros.

 ## Quickstart